Can Dogs Eat Cooked Mushrooms? Facts, Benefits, And 3 Recipes

 13. Place the pan in the preheated oven and roast until the mushrooms are slightly browned around the edges.
 This should take around 10-12 minutes.

-*Depending on the size of your mushroom caps, you might have leftover turkey mixture that you can make into turkey meatballs for your pup!
+Depending on the size of your mushroom caps, you might have leftover turkey mixture that you can turn into turkey meatballs for your pup!

-Have a doggie-friendly mushroom recipe?
-Please share it with our pet-loving Facebook group.
+Find More Recipes: Have a doggie-friendly mushroom recipe or looking for inspiration from other pet owners?
+Please share it with our https://www.facebook.com/groups/realmushroomspets.

 References